Fiskmans/Old_Betsy/README.md

 # Old Betsy
 An open-souce game engine for anyone who wants to develop a game 'closer to the metal'

+It's been developed with the focus of making it feel nice and cozy to use, avoiding jagged edges, weird quirks and funky gotchas.

+Making a game in old betsy should feel like drinking a cup of hot cocoa infront of a fireplace on the day after christmas, everything is nice, just works and you can relax knowing all is cared for.

 ## UNDER MAINTENANCE
 the engine is currently being migrated from Pre_cmake to cmake, with some fairly significant rewrites taking place at the same time.